-- On January 1, 2023, the Puerto Rico Electric Power Authority ("PREPA") defaulted on scheduled debt service for National insured bonds and National paid gross claims in the aggregate of \$18 million.
-As of March 31, 2023, National had \$1.0 billion of debt service outstanding related to the Commonwealth of Puerto Rico and certain of its instrumentalities ("Puerto Rico"), of which \$926 million related to PREPA. - On March 8, 2022, the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF") and PREPA terminated the pending restructuring support agreement.
+On March 8, 2022, the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF") and PREPA terminated the pending restructuring support agreement.
 On April 8, 2022, the Court appointed a new panel of judges to commence mediation among the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board"), the Ad Hoc creditor group of holders of PREPA Senior Bonds, Assured, National and Syncora.
 The mediation initially terminated on September 16, 2022; however on September 29, 2022 the Court entered an order restarting mediation through January 31, 2023.
 Mediation has since been further continued until July 28, 2023.
 On January 31, 2023, National entered into the PREPA Plan Support Agreement ("PREPA PSA") with the Oversight Board, on behalf of itself and as the sole Title III representative of PREPA.
-An amended reorganization plan for PREPA and related disclosure statement, including the PREPA PSA, was filed on February 9, 2023.
-There is no assurance the amended plan of adjustment will ultimately be confirmed and go effective.
+An amended plan of adjustment for PREPA and related disclosure statement, including the PREPA PSA, was filed on February 9, 2023.
+On June 26, 2023, the Court entered an order reducing bondholder allowed net unsecured claims to \$2.4 billion from approximately \$7.6 billion.
+On June 28, 2023, Judge Swain ordered that the Oversight Board file the Third Amended Plan of Adjustment for PREPA ("Third Amended Plan") on July 14, 2023 and that the parties file a joint status report by July 19, 2023 with a proposed litigation schedule for confirmation proceedings, On July 13, 2023, Judge Swain signed an order moving the Third Amended Plan filing date to July 28, 2023 and the joint status report to August 2, 2023.
+The plan filing date was subsequently moved to August 4, 2023.
+There is no assurance the Third Amended Plan will ultimately be confirmed and go effective.
+In the event of a substantially different confirmed plan of adjustment from the PREPA PSA, National's PREPA loss reserves and recoveries could be materially adversely affected.